-How to write a book report and a book review
+How to write a book review and a book report

 On this page

-A book review is a descriptive and critical or evaluative account of a book.
-Like the book report, it provides a summary of content and an analysis of structure, yet you will also assess the value of a book and recommend (or not recommend) the book to other readers.
+A book review is a descriptive and critical/evaluative account of a book.
+It provides a summary of the content, assesses the value of the book, and recommends it (or not) to other potential readers.

-Give the author's name; full title of book including subtitle; editor, if any; place, publisher and date of publication; edition, if necessary; and the number of pages - all this in bibliographical form under the title of the report.
+Give the author's name; full title of book including subtitle; editor, if any; place, publisher and date of publication; edition, if necessary; and the number of pages - all this in the appropriate bibliographical style (APA, MLA, Chicago, etc.) under the title of the review or report.

-The author's intention may be apparent by the way the author treats the subject.
+The author's intention may be apparent by the way the subject of the book is treated.
 Is the material meant for specialists, students, or the general public?
-Is it limited to a narrow area or is it a survey of the subject?
+Is it focused on a specific subject or is it a general survey of a wider subject?
 Several areas may provide clues: appendices, bibliographies and general indexes usually accompany scholarly works; prefaces and introductions often contain an author's explicit statement of intention; the content and style of expression will be a good indication of the intended audience.

 Subject and thesis statement

 What is the book about?
 Tell your reader not only the main concern of the book in its entirety (subject) but also what the author's particular point of view is on that subject (thesis statement).
 If you cannot find an adequate statement in the author's own words or if you feel that the stated thesis statement is not that which the book actually develops (make sure you check for yourself), then you will have to compose a thesis statement that does cover all the material.
 This statement must be brief (a sentence or a paragraph), accurate and comprehensive.

 The summary is based on your reading notes, follows the author's order, and consists solely of the main ideas which advance the author's argument.
 It may be presented with the analysis of structure or discussed separately.